 Getting the Scoop

 This may seem a no brainer to most cat lovers, but it bears repeating—scoop out the box every single day, without fail.
 Sure, it’s an “eww” moment but just think how your cat feels if the box is full of “eww” stuff.
 Keeping it clean eliminates most of the smell, too.
 Daily removal of your cat’s creative efforts also alerts you to any health changes in their productivity so you can alert your veterinarian.
+Use a proper litter scoop for cat litter for easy sifting.

 Make a Clean Sweep